tlongmx4/light-cone/README.md

 ## Verification

-The program runs six assertions against `classify` on startup and prints the results before opening a window.
+The program checks `classify` against six known cases on startup and prints the results to the console before opening a window.
 Each case targets one branch:

 | Event `(t, x, y, z)` | Expected |
 |---|---|